autoplot/documentation/md/scripting.md

-Mathematical operations may be applied on Autoplot data objects ([QDataSets](QDataSet.md "wikilink")) using a syntax that is similar to operations on arrays and matrices in IDL or MATLAB.
-Unlike arrays and matrices in IDL and MATLAB, [QDataSets](QDataSet.md "wikilink") have metadata and physical units; the physical units must be consistent for certain operations to be carried out.
+Mathematical operations may be applied on Autoplot data objects ([QDataSets](QDataSet.md "wikilink")) using a syntax that is similar to operations on arrays and matrices in IDL, MATLAB, and NumPy.
+Unlike arrays and matrices in IDL, MATLAB, and Python, [QDataSets](QDataSet.md "wikilink") have physical units and labels, and these are considered in arithmetic operations.

 For example, this script